andrii-sosiuk/go-telebot/README.md

 2. Enter the `/token` command.
 3. You will see buttons with the bots you've created; select the one you need.

-To set the `TELEGRAM_TOKEN` environment variable in a secure manner that doesn't leave sensitive data in the system logs, use the following command:
+To set the `TELE_TOKEN` environment variable in a secure manner that doesn't leave sensitive data in the system logs, use the following command:
 ```
-read -s TELEGRAM_TOKEN
+read -s TELE_TOKEN
-export TELEGRAM_TOKEN
+export TELE_TOKEN
 ```